striblab/strib-icons/README.md

 * Make sure NodeJS is installed and run: `npm install`
 * To compile the fonts one time, run: `npm run build`
-* To watch for changes and run a local server to see the example page: `run npm develop`
+* To watch for changes and run a local server to see the example page: `npm run develop`

 ### Templates